pablodecm/phd_thesis/src/103_chapter_3.md

 is the most powerful test statistic at any threshold $t_\textrm{cut}$, which is associated with a significance
 $\alpha=P(\Lambda(\mathcal{D}; H_0, H_1) \leq t_\textrm{cut})$.
 The last
-expansion requires independence between the different observation.
+expansion requires independence between the different observations.
 While the likelihood ratio can be proven to be the most powerful test statistic, it cannot be evaluated exactly if the likelihood is not known, which often the case for LHC inference problems as discussed in [Section @sec:likelihood-free].
-The alternate hypothesis is usually composite in particle colliders because the signal mixture fraction $\mu$ (or its cross section equivalently) is one the parameters of interest.
-The likelihood ratio test can nevertheless be expressed in this cases a function $\mu$, which will be the most powerful test for a given $\mu$.
+The alternate hypothesis is usually composite in particle colliders because the signal mixture fraction $\mu$ (or its cross section equivalently) is one of the parameters of interest.
+The likelihood ratio test can nevertheless be expressed in this case a function $\mu$, which will be the most powerful test for a given $\mu$.

-It is worth noting that while the likelihood ratio defined in [Equation @eq:likelihood_ratio] defines the most powerful test, the likelihood ratio based on a summary statistic $\boldsymbol{s}(D)$ can also be defined, but it not the most powerful test for inference based on $D$ unless $\boldsymbol{s}(D)$ is a sufficient summary statistic with respect to the parameters $\boldsymbol{\theta}$ which fully
+It is worth noting that while the likelihood ratio defined in [Equation @eq:likelihood_ratio] defines the most powerful test, the likelihood ratio based on a summary statistic $\boldsymbol{s}(D)$ can also be defined, but it is not the most powerful test for inference based on $D$ unless $\boldsymbol{s}(D)$ is a sufficient summary statistic with respect to the parameters $\boldsymbol{\theta}$ which fully